 Perhaps the better question is, do humans speak dog?
 Either way, the debate over whether language is unique to humans, or a faculty also possessed by wild and domestic animals from dogs to apes to dolphins, is an interesting one.
-5 Diabolical Animals That Out-Witted Humans.
-Whether or not humans are the smartest species on the planet really depends on which animals and which humans you base it on.
+The answer depends on exactly how we define "language," and who's doing the talking, says David Bellos, the Booker prize-winning translator.

 Watch our video interview with David Bellos: Animal signalling systems are not (as far as we can tell) as complex as human language, nor do they fit the linguist's definition of a language -- the existence of grammar, syntax, and sound units.
 But dogs do have many ways of telling us things.
 To acquire language, kids use a strategy called "fast mapping" -- forming quick, rough hypotheses about the meaning of new words after just one or two exposures.
 Four weeks after the initial exposure, Rico was still able to retrieve the items by name.
 What's the Significance?
 Thinking the Way Animals Do.
 By Temple Grandin, Ph.D.